 A survey of the major developments in the history of Western Civilization from the era of the Renaissance to the present.
 The course focuses on the political, economic, social, intellectual and cultural aspects of European history and how Europe interacted with the rest of the world.

 An examination of the native civilization, the age of discovery and conquest, Spanish colonial policy, the independence movements, and the development of modern institutions and governments in Latin America.
 Alternate years.

 UNITED STATES HISTORY 1601-1877

-A study of the people, measures, and movements which have been significant in the development of the United States between 1607 and 1877.
+A study of the people, measures and movements that have been significant in the development of the United States between 1607 and 1877.
 Attention is paid to the problems of minority groups as well as to majority and national influences.

 UNITED STATES HISTORY 1877- PRESENT

-A study of people, measures, and movements which have been significant in the development of the United States since 1877.
+A study of people, measures and movements that have been significant in the development of the United States since 1877.
 Attention is paid to the problems of minority groups as well as to majority and national influences.